 - Parliamentary involvement in declaring war and deploying forces overseas, Parliamentary Library

-- Our Pledge
+- Our Pledge (click through images to the right)

 - Governor-General's Speech: Address-in-Reply: House of Representatives and Senate